How seasonal eating can benefit your health and your pocket

 “There are also meats and seafoods that are ‘seasonal’, but primarily it is fruit and vegetable that this term refers to.
 This means that we are consuming more fruit and vegetables that are locally produced and less imported from other countries.”

-By eating in this way, we are also more likely to consume foods that have been grown in natural conditions, instead of artificial environments that mimic conditions required for the crop to go grow, says Ryan.
+By eating in this way, we are also more likely to consume foods that have been grown in natural conditions, instead of artificial environments that mimic conditions required for the crop to grow, says James.

 And, as with most things, when crops are allowed to grow in their optimum climate, they are more flavoursome: think oranges from Florida or fresh tomatoes from Italy.